fleschutz/PowerShell/Docs/check-drive-space.md

-## check-drive-space.ps1 - Checks a drive for free space left (20 GB by default)
+## check-drive-space.ps1 - Checks a drive for free space left

-This script checks a drive for free space left (20 GB by default).
+This PowerShell script checks a drive for free space left (20 GB by default).

 ## Parameters
 ```powershell